WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-10-Build-the-tester-mindset-by-asking-is-this-a-bug.markdown

 uncertain if something is a bug, ask how the team feels about it.
 Explain why you are asking, why you believe it might be a bug.

+> Always report your findings, especially if you are not sure something is a bug,
+> is a problem or not.

 The behavior I found in this case may seem like an obvious bug to some people, and might sound like expected behavior to others.